RogueWizard42/linux_labs/Sysadmin_lab/Task-05/README.md

 ## Task 5 – SSH Setup for Remote Access

-In this task, we installed and configured the **OpenSSH server** to allow remote access to the Ubuntu Server.
+In this task, I installed and configured the **OpenSSH server** to allow remote access to the Ubuntu Server.
 SSH (Secure Shell) is an essential tool for system administrators—it allows for secure remote management of systems over a network.

 ---